aidanvidal/AI-RPG-Game/README.md

 1. Open your browser and navigate to `http://localhost:3000` to access the application.
 2. You can register a new account by navigating to `/register` and filling in the required fields.
-3. After registering, log in to your account at the `/login` route.
+3. After registering, create a player.
-4. Once logged in, navigate to `/create-player` to start creating your game character.
+4. The AI will generate rich narratives based on the character descriptions you provide.
-5. The AI will generate rich narratives based on the character descriptions you provide.
+5. Play the game anyway you would like.

 ---